Get us in your inbox

 Advertising

-For years, whenever someone’s asked for a restaurant recommendation in midtown, we’ve backed into the conversation with a list of caveats and requests that they don’t get their hopes too high.
-Midtown was for office lunch—assuming you even had the time for it—or maybe for a decent after-work happy hour.
-More recently, however, we’ve found countless good reasons to go out to eat and drink in Midtown on purpose.
+Ask a New Yorker for a restaurant recommendation in midtown and you may get this quick answer, "Don't."
+Recently, however, we’ve found countless good reasons to go out to eat and drink in midtown on purpose.
 These new sushi spots, old favorite steakhouses and hidden-in-plain-sight dining destinations have us happily heading into the bustling neighborhood in the heart of Manhattan.

 RECOMMENDED: Full guide to the best restaurants in NYC